 Neutering is a surgical procedure which will prevent your cat from reproducing.
-In female felines this is called spaying and involves removing the kitty’s ovaries and uterus.
+In female felines this is called spaying.
+This is when a vet will remove the kitty’s ovaries and uterus.
 In males it’s referred to as neutering or castration and means your male fur friend’s testes will be removed.

-When you take your kitten to be neutered, they will be placed under a general anesthetic for the operation.
+When you take your kitten to be neutered, the vet will place them under a general anaesthetic for the operation.
 Although your kitty will experience some discomfort (and may need to wear a cone afterwards to prevent grooming the operated area), most cats are up and active just a few hours after the surgery.

 When is the best time to get a cat fixed?

 Felines reach sexual maturity at around 4-5 months, from which point female cats will be able to birth up to five litters every year.
-To prevent unwanted pregnancies, veterinarians recommend getting your fur friend spayed at around four months old.
+To prevent unwanted pregnancies, veterinarians recommend you spay your fur friend at around four months old.

 Do you have an older cat and are wondering if their age is too advanced for them to be neutered?
 Not to worry.
 Neutering your older cat can be completely safe too.
 As long as your furry friend is healthy, there is no age limit to when you can get your cat spayed or neutered.

 - Population control.
 Pet overpopulation is a serious problem, especially with cats.
 Felines tend to wander more easily than dogs, hence it’s also easier for them to get pregnant.
 With a huge surplus of felines in shelters, it can be difficult to find homes for new kittens.
 And if you do decide to keep a new litter of kittens, you will have the additional expenses of food, veterinary care, and toys for multiple pets.